Hasedera

 • Kannon Museum

-From the observation deck, visitors can enjoy stunning views of the streets of Kamakura, Yuigahama, the Miura Peninsula, and, depending on the weather, even Mount Fuji.
+From the observation deck, visitors can enjoy sweeping views of Kamakura city, Yuigahama Beach, the Miura Peninsula, and, depending on the weather, even Mount Fuji.

-In particular, the "Ajisai Path" during the rainy season is popular, with hydrangeas beautifully coloring the scenery against the backdrop of Sagami Bay and Kamakura.
+In particular, the “Ajisai Path” during the rainy season is especially popular, and the hydrangeas coloring the scenery against the backdrop of Sagami Bay and Kamakura are considered among the most beautiful in Kamakura.

 ◆ Kannon Museum

-The "Kannon Museum" located within the temple grounds displays many treasures passed down through the temple, including:
+The “Kannon Museum” within the temple grounds displays many treasures handed down by the temple.

-This facility allows a deep understanding of faith, history, and culture.
+It is a precious facility where visitors can gain a deeper understanding of faith, history, and culture.

 ◆ Experiences and Highlights

-• Sutra storage (rinzo): It can be turned on specific days (such as the 18th of each month), and doing so is considered virtuous.
+• Kyozo (rotating scripture repository): can be turned on specific days, such as the 18th of each month, and is believed to bring merit

-At "Kaikōan," near the observation deck, visitors can enjoy shojin curry and Hase zenzai while taking in the breathtaking views of Sagami Bay.
-"Teraya Cafe" offers light meals and sweets, and souvenirs can be purchased at the "Nagomi Shop."
+At “Kaikoan” near the observation deck, visitors can enjoy shojin curry and Hase zenzai while taking in the superb view of Sagami Bay.
+At “Teraya Cafe,” light meals and sweets are available, and souvenirs can be purchased at the “Nagomi Shop.”

 ◆ Annual Events and Faith